AvolitesLtd/TitanManual/docs/system-settings/key-profiles.md

-Next Cue - | Press repeatedly to select the next cue to be output, going backwards Next Cue + | Press repeatedly to select next cue to output, going forwards Review Live Cue | Replays the current cue using fade times Cut Next Cue to Live | Fire next cue ignoring its times Snap Back | Cue list will snap back to previous cue without times Go Back | Cue list will go back to previous cue using fade times Release | Release the playback using programmed release time
+Next Cue - | Press repeatedly to select the next cue to be output, going backwards Next Cue + | Press repeatedly to select next cue to output, going forwards Review Live Cue | Replays the current cue using fade times Cut Next Cue to Live | Fire the next cue ignoring its times Snap Back | Cue list will snap back to previous cue without times Go Back | Cue list will go back to previous cue using fade times Release | Release the playback using programmed release time